Uranium prices finally saw some positivity in 2021 after a decade-long trough. Where will they go from here?

-Uranium has experienced a wide price range this century — while its highest level was nearly US$140 the lowest U3O8 spot price came in at just US$7.
+Uranium has experienced a wide price range this past century — while its highest level was nearly US$140, the lowest U3O8 spot price came in at just US$7.

 In 2003, the price of uranium began an upward trend as demand for nuclear power rose alongside the world's need for energy, especially in growth economies such as China and India.

 These increasing energy demands came at the same time as significant supply-side disruptions.
 In 2006, Cameco's massive Cigar Lake mine in Saskatchewan flooded, stalling production for several years at one of the largest undeveloped uranium deposits in the world.

 The inability to move this uranium ore to market was a huge setback for the uranium industry, and translated into explosive price growth for the metal in 2007.
 However, those impressive gains were soon undone by the 2008 economic crisis, which sent the uranium price on a downward spiral, slipping below the key US$50 level in early 2009.
 In 2010, uranium prices slipped further into the US$40 range.

 In 2011, the price of uranium got a serious push to the upside along with other energy metals as the global economy began to recover.
 The tight supply situation, heightened by years of low prices, also played a part in pushing the spot price past the US$70 level.

 After the 2011 Fukushima disaster, the uranium spot price began a slow slide to lows not seen since the start of the century, ultimately bottoming out at US$18 in November 2017.
 In the decade or so since then, uranium prices have struggled to breach the US$29 level.